ChetanThere5/PredictingHousePrices/README.md

 # PredictingHousePrices
-Predicting House Prices using Simple and Multiple Regression (python, sklearn, pandas and matplotlib )
+Predicting House Prices using Simple and Multiple Regression

+Very basic model to predict house prices using Regression.
+Tools : python, sklearn, pandas and matplotlib